DevonAir Radio in Crisis

 1. Chairman’s Actions:

-• The article suggests a lack of effective leadership from Chairman Norman Davenport.
+• The article suggests a lack of effective leadership from Chairman Norman Devonport.
 His decision to take a three-week holiday amid escalating tensions was seen as irresponsible, aggravating the staff’s resentment.

 • This absence is perceived as a refusal to confront the growing problems at DevonAir, further deepening the rift between the management and the workforce.